gummyworm/monster/docs/debugger.md

 interrupt sequence pushes 6 bytes (the registers, including status, plus the interrupt return address).

+#### DON'T USE $7FCE-$8000

+The address range from $7fce to $8000 is used to store the interrupts that return control to the debugger.
+If this range is clobbered, a BRK or NMI will not return to the debugger and the machine will likely JAM.

+The debugger will protect these areas during steps/traces, but if you free-run your program, care must be taken.

 ### DON'T OVERWRITE BRK/NMI VECTORS

+This requirement only applies when you are free-running your program.
-The BRK vector is used to return to the debugger during normal execution of your program.
+During free-run, the NMI vector (via RESTORE) is used to return to the debugger during normal execution of your program.

-The NMI vector _can_ be used by your program, but it is clobbered by the debugger when stepping through ROM.
-VIA #1's timer is used to trigger the NMI that returns to the debugger when doing this.
+The BRK vector is used to return to the debugger when a breakpoint is encountered.
+If your program has its own idea of how to handle breakpoints, it may overwrite the BRK vector, but the debugger will be unable to handle them consequently.

 ---